baselinrhq/baselinr/docs/guides/DRIFT_DETECTION.md

 ## Baseline Selection

-ProfileMesh supports intelligent baseline selection for drift detection.
+Baselinr supports intelligent baseline selection for drift detection.
 Instead of always comparing to the previous run, you can configure the system to automatically select the best baseline based on column characteristics.

 ### Baseline Selection Strategies